sarahchou/HoliBot/README.md

 # HoliBot
 Superposition II Twilio Text Bot

-Sends a random national holiday based on the date you text it!
+Texts you a random national holiday based on the date you text it!
+For example, if you text HoliBot "February 03", it will reply with "February 03 is Carrot Cake Day!"
+If you text HoliBot "Today" it will reply with a National Holiday that is celebrated today.

 Holidays are from this list: https://www.timeanddate.com/holidays/fun/.